 The bottom of the case contains celluloid curves, a protractor and a Thornton Kinwest six-inch adjustable set square.

 Another Thornton Minerva set in a tropical case.
 This one includes a celluloid clinograph.
+Dates from 1946 according to date stamp on a compass.

 Thornton Minerva insert spring bow set.
 The four inch spring bow can be lengthened to six inches by fitting the two extension bars.
 It has two each of pen, pencil lead and divider needle point inserts and there is also a pen handle.
 Mid-20th century.